Central State Museum of Kazakhstan: Museum building

 The museum building was built from 1978 to 1985.
 Before that, the museum was located in the Holy Ascension Cathedral.

 It was established by order of the Almaty City Executive Committee by the organization "Glavalmaatastroy".
 The designer of the project was GPI "Kazgorstroyproekt".
 The head of the architectural team was Yu.G.
 Ratushny.
 The author of the project was Z.M.
 Mustafina in cooperation with B.A.
 Rzagaliev, B.I.
 Nikishina, V.I.
 Slusareva and others.

 The rectangular in plan three-story building rests on a "stylobate" formed by the natural terrain.
 Volumetric and spatial characteristics of the building is based on the use of stylistic techniques of the Kazakh architecture.
 The frame of the building is designed on a frame system of eight external supports, pylons.
 The facades are designed in a single rhythmic system of pilasters which unite the three stories.
 The compositional center of the building is a two-story lobby, flanked by the exhibition halls.
 Colored metal, marble, parquet, shell rock and granite are used in the interior of the museum.

+Exhibitions

+The museum organizes numerous temporary exhibitions.
+In 2026, it presented “Architecture of Three Generations,” dedicated to the 90th anniversary of the Union of Architects of the Republic of Kazakhstan, as well as “The Phenomenon of Uzbekali Zhanibekov: History, Culture and National Consciousness,” dedicated to the 95th anniversary of Uzbekali Zhanibekov.

+In April 2026, it presented the exhibition “Under the Sky,” an open dialogue between art, space, and the horizon, featuring artists such as Rashid bin Khalifa Al Khalifa from Bahrain; Ahmed Al Maghlouth and Jamelah Alherz from Saudi Arabia; Kaltham Belselah (UAE); Farhan Al Sheikh Al Sayed from Qatar; Daniel Garbade from Spain; Mohannad Al-Daoud from Iraq; Christine El Ojeil from Lebanon; Yashiro Hiroyuki from Japan; and Maram Hasan from Jordan, along with artists from other countries such as the United Kingdom, Poland, Austria, and Armenia.
+The exhibition was organized by Britrise Ltd and presented by Raisa Ambros.